Woodgate Valley Country Park: Facilities

+Woodgate Valley Country Park stretches for about 1.3 mi along the line of the Bourne Brook, from Woodgate on the city's western boundary to the B4121 road between Quinton and California.
 Visitors go for a leisurely walk, observe wildlife, walk the dog or ride horses and get away from the noise, traffic and buildings of the city.
 A parkrun has been held in the Country Park since August 2021, with 100-200 runners typically participating every Saturday morning.

 Woodgate Valley Urban Farm exists as a self-supporting private charitable company.
 The adjacent Hole Farm Trekking Centre is run by the City Council and caters for horse riding across a range of ages and abilities.
 Rangers based in the Visitor Centre provide recreational and educational activities such as a wild food walk.
 The Visitor Centre has a café and information displays, and a play area for children and picnic area are just outside.

 National Express West Midlands bus route no. 23 stops near the main entrance on Clapgate Lane.